 It has an effective horror location

 Any self-respecting horror story has its characters eventually stuck in an isolated, out-of-the-way location where it’s difficult, if not impossible, to get help, forcing the characters to rely on their wits and each other.
 ‘Resident Evil’ is an interesting variation of this: the film takes place almost entirely within the Hive, an underground research facility located beneath a major metropolitan area.
-This serves a dual purpose: It makes it so that the characters are so close to help, but are still cut off.
-And since the facility is deep underground, they can’t just jump out of a window, run out through the main door, or otherwise easily escape.
-It’s a claustrophobic environment where there’s no easy way out.
-And secondly, if the virus breaks free, everyone the surface will suffer the same fate as the poor souls who have been transformed into undead ghouls.
+This serves a dual purpose: It makes it so that the characters are so close to help, but are still cut off, and since the facility is deep underground, they can’t just jump out of a window, run out through the main door, or otherwise easily escape.
+Worse still, if the virus breaks free, everyone the surface will suffer the same fate as the poor souls who have been transformed into undead ghouls.

 It has an effective ticking clock